saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 ### Step 3: Locate an HTML Element on a Web Page

 Once the test script accesses the page to test, it needs to find the elements that an end user would interact with.
-In this case, the login fields and **Submit** button.
+In this case, the Login text fields and Submit button.

 To find an element we need to right-click on the elements we are interested in and select "Inspect" from the context menu.
 The form elements look like this: